 For instance, many people at UX studio enjoy hiking and going out into nature.
 So we often hike during our team building retreats.
-We also really like board games.
+We also really like board games like Blackout Bingo.
 Last spring’s Cards Against Humanity session was epic!
 Your team might prefer dancing or creative stuff, maybe a movie night?
 Trust them and just do the activities they like.

 Among other things, we played sports (from ping-pong to basketball), or played guitar and sang together, or went to the bath/spa, pub tour, boat trip on a lake, etc.

 Definitely coordinate the first couple of team building retreat activities after arriving.
 The unfamiliar situation of arriving at the retreat can make everyone feel a bit uncertain.
 Later, give them more free time so they can do random things too.

 If people enjoy something and refer to it as the highlight of your retreat, make it a tradition.
 In the early days I found traditional team building games boring and thought everybody hated them.
 Then one night, Bence, one of our great designers, organized an activity called the “UX Cup” in the office after work.
 This team competition involved different tasks spiced up with some UX flavor.
 People simply LOVED it.
 From that night on, we have done it every time.

 All in all, make sure to include plenty of fun, but leave time for serious work as well!